r0gue-io/base-parachain/README.md

 # Assets Parachain Template

-A new [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus)-based Substrate node.
+A new [Cumulus](https://github.com/paritytech/polkadot-sdk/tree/master/cumulus)-based Substrate node, configured with fungible and non-fungilble asset functionalities, including asset fractionalization.

 This project is a fork of the
 [Cumulus Parachain Template](https://github.com/paritytech/polkadot-sdk/tree/master/templates/parachain) from the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk).